konradmalik/dotfiles/README.md

 -   `age` derived from host ssh key for host-wide secrets
 -   `age` derived from personal ssh key for personal secrets
--   one global `age` key per person that is keps secret and not directly on any machine.
+-   one global `age` key per person that is kept secret and not directly on any machine.
 Serves as a backup to decrypt in case of 'tragedy'

-Create `age` dir for sops:
+Create `age` directory for sops:

 ```bash
 $ mkdir -p "$XDG_CONFIG_HOME/sops/age" \